Orlando, Florida is known for being a mecca for family travel, but are there things to do in Orlando for adults that are traveling without kids?

 You can visit the winery for a tasting or to get a winery tour and see how the process comes to life.

-The grapes from the area help them to produce Pino Grigio, Chardonnay and Cabernet Sauvignon.
+The grapes from the area help them to produce exquisite bottles of Pinot Grigio, Chardonnay and Cabernet Sauvignon.

-Orlando is home to plenty of incredible places to eat and drink, but sometimes rather than researching them yourself, it’s more fun to see them on a tour (this is my favorite).
+Orlando is home to plenty of incredible places to eat and drink, but sometimes rather than researching them yourself, it’s more fun to see them on a tour!

 Things to Do for Adults in Orlando Indoors

-It might be that it’s 100 degrees outside in August or it could be a downpour in June or perhaps an unusual freeze in January, but whatever the reason, sometimes the weather in Orlando means it’s better to find things to do in doors.
+It might be that it’s 100 degrees outside in August, or it could be a downpour in June, or perhaps an unusual freeze in January.

 This luxury mall is the perfect place for some window shopping or some actual shopping.